Alexandria Skinner, J.D.

-Mark is a graduate of the Mediation Skills Training Institute of the Lombard Mennonite Peace Center and received his certification in 2003.
+Like Alexandria Skinner, Mark is also a graduate of the Mediation Skills Training Institute of the Lombard Mennonite Peace Center and received his certification in 2003.
 Since then he has served as a faith-based mediator for churches on the congregational level, in situations calling for conflict transformation between individuals, and in multi-party disputes.

-Mark Buchan is a graduate of the Lutheran Theological Seminary in Philadelphia and a minister in the Evangelical Lutheran Church in America.
-Since his ordination in 1994 Mark has served parishes in Pennsylvania, Wisconsin and South Carolina, both as a called pastor and an interim pastor.
+Mark Buchan is a graduate of the Lutheran Theological Seminary in Philadelphia.
+Since his ordination in 1994, Mark has served parishes in Pennsylvania, Wisconsin and South Carolina, both as a called pastor and an interim pastor.

 Since 2001 Mark has been a participant in the Advanced Clergy Clinic in Family Emotional Process, a seminar which applies Bowen Systems Theory to the management of conflict in communal settings such as congregations, businesses and families.
 In 2003 he became a consultant and began offering training and workshops in conflict transformation and the dynamics of emotional systems for church leaders and congregations.